 Federal and state disclosure laws require every deduction to be listed in writing, but the disclosure can be dense and easy to miss.
 The right question to ask is direct: "Is the lump sum in your quote the exact amount that will hit my bank account?"
 A good representative will say yes or walk you through any deductions line by line.

-The only reliable way to know whether JG Wentworth's offer is competitive is to get two or three other written quotes for the identical payment stream.
+The only reliable way to know whether an offer is competitive is to get two or three other written quotes for the identical payment stream.
 Share each competing quote with the other buyers and ask them to match or beat it.
-Reputable companies welcome this because they know their pricing holds up.
-Companies that push back, insist their offer expires today, or discourage you from comparing are telling you something about how confident they are in their own numbers.
+Established companies generally welcome this.
+If any company you deal with pressures you to sign before you have compared, treat that as a reason to slow down.

 Call Catalina Structured Funding at (800) 317-3769 with any competing offer in hand.
 We will give you a written comparison and, in most cases, beat the other number.
 We want to earn your business.